Remote work in Europe before Covid-19 pandemic

 Telework comes also with multiple other benefits with reducing traffic and air pollution among the most prominent.
 COVID pandemic has reduced the emissions by 26% per country on average during the peak of restrictions.

 Also, the sudden popularization of the remote work made the lockdown possible.
-Without new technologies, be that broadband, portable devices, online cloud-based tools, and time tracking software, the isolation would not be possible.
+Without new technologies, be that broadband, portable devices, online cloud-based tools, and clock in and out software, the isolation would not be possible.

 If you wish to talk about how to use modern time tracking software to enhance your remote or not-that-remote teams, just drop us a call.
 Also, if you just wish to share your remarks about the shift toward the remote work, don’t hesitate to contact us!